veltman/csvgeocode/README.md

 ## Options

+The following options are available.
+NONE ARE REQUIRED.

 #### `address`

 The name of the column that contains the address to geocode.
 This column must exist in the input CSV.